Dunkwa-on-Offin

 Dunkwa-On-Offin or simply Dunkwa, is a town and the capital of the Upper Denkyira East Municipal District, a district in the Central Region of south Ghana.
 Dunkwa-On-Offin has a 2013 settlement population of 33,379 people.

 Geography

 Topography

 Dunkwa-On-Offin town is located along the Offin River.
 Dunkwa-On-Offin is low-lying with loose quaternary sands and the town rises up to 117 metres above sea level.
 The town is drained by a number of rivers and streams, including the Offin River and other small steams.

+Culture

+The Dunkwah-On-Offin Lodge No. 89 is an Orange Lodge within the Orange Order.
+They are governed by the Grand Orange Lodge of Ghana.
+They focus on developing the town's youth, promoting Christianity and history of the Orange Order.